ChuwuYo/ChuwuBookmarks/docs/README/README_EN.md

 Project Overview
 ---

-This browser-based bookmark navigation template transforms JSON bookmark data into a visually appealing and feature-rich web application with support for multi-level folders, search functionality, breadcrumb navigation, and more, though it does not include bookmark management capabilities.
+This browser-based bookmark navigation template transforms JSON bookmark data into a visually appealing and feature-rich web application.
+It supports multi-level folders, search functionality, breadcrumb navigation, and more, but does not include bookmark management capabilities.

 Visit [Chuwu's Bookmark Corridor](https://tabs.chuwu.top/) to view example deployments.